bedatadriven/renjin-release/README.md

     git submodule update --init --recursive

+To update the submodules to the latest version of a checked out project you can do

+    git submodule update --remote

+See the git [documentation on submodules](https://git-scm.com/docs/git-submodule) for more information.

-Currently, in order to compile packages with C/C++/Fortran code, it is neccessary to provide the absolute path to Renjin's (adapted) R Home directory and GCC plugin.
+Currently, in order to compile packages with C/C++/Fortran code, it is necessary to provide the absolute path to Renjin's (adapted) R Home directory and GCC plugin.
 You can add the following lines to your ~/.gradle/gradle.properties file:

     renjinHomeDir=$REPO_PATH/renjin/tools/gnur-installation/src/main/resources
     gccBridgePlugin=$REPO_PATH/renjin/tools/gcc-bridge/compiler/build/bridge.so

 Where REPO_PATH is the absolute path of the directory to which you have checked out the renjin-release repo.

 As a workaround for Issue #3, you may also need to first build Renjin to ensure that the GCC bridge plugin